 Click the icon to visit the Gender and Disaster Sourcebook

 5. Women, Gender & Disaster Risk Communication (1.47MB)

 Download the second issue: Arts-based Recovery Methods here

 GDN aims to be as inclusive as it possibly can.
 It will add LGBT+ resources here whenever it can.

 Tamil (தமிழ )

 Includes published and unpublished reports, papers, conference proceedings

 Guidelines, manuals, checklists and good practices on DRR and related themes

 Regional or country-specific case studies/research on gender and disaster

-Useful external sites, posters, statements, powerpoint presentations on gender and disaster.
+Useful external sites, posters, statements, powerpont presentations on gender and disaster.